 - Trek to the remote villages of Nar & Phu.

-- Trek off the beaten path only a few have walked.
+- Trek off the beaten path that a few have walked.

-- Stay in ancient villages that have seen only a little change over centuries.
+- Stay in ancient villages that have seen only a few changes over decades.

 - Observe the Tibetan-influenced lifestyle and culture of the people.